 Pets tend to be victims of raccoon attacks since they unintentionally provoke them by simply being curious and taking a sniff.
 That is why pet vaccinations are so vital for the safety of your dogs and cats.
 Including vaccines for Rabies, leptospirosis, Distemper, Lyme disease, and raccoon roundworm.
 It is also crucial to provide your pet a flea, tick, and heartworm medicine regularly.

 Raccoons are very Intelligent, and they have excellent memories and problem solving skills.
 This is one reason why they are common offenders of attic and crawl space invasions.
 They could utilize their paws to grasp, tear, and pry.
 They split down attic insulation, chew up electric wiring, cover floorboards and ceilings with their droppings, and more.
 However, even if raccoons can’t access the inner parts of a house or building, they could still cause a load of structural damages to your property.
 They will tear up lawns searching for grubs, wipe out gardens, chew up siding, rip off roof shingles, rummage through trash cans, steal bird seed and pet food, and so much more.

 If You have a raccoon problem, you will need to take control by removing whatever is that attracts them to your property.
 For instance:

 Only take the trash cans outside to the driveway on the day of garbage pickup, don’t leave pet food and other sources of water and food outside (bird baths, squirrel feeders, bird seed, pet Food bowls, stored bags of pet food, etc.), installing motion lighting Or sound machines to frighten raccoons off, setting up fencing to protect Your gardens, and removing shelter options like dirt piles, log Piles, pet houses, and much more.
-You will also have to contact Raccoon Removal Palm Bay FL to inspect your premises and guarantee There are no entry points for raccoons to input.
+You will also have to contact Orlando Wildlife Control to inspect your premises and guarantee There are no entry points for raccoons to input.